Hochopepper/SwordToShield/Character_Creation/Classes/Gunslinger.md

 ### Break Action (10 scrap)
 You add a hinge and latch behind the chamber of a gun, allowing you to break it open to load bullets directly into the chamber much faster.
 Rather than taking an action to reload you may reload as a bonus action.
+When paired with a speedloader you are capable of reloading two weapons with a bonus action rather than just one.
 You may only apply this modification to a weapon with a maximum capacity of six or fewer.

 ### Bayonet (10 scrap, 1 Shorsword)
 You apply a Bayonet to a weapon.
 You are capable of attacking creatures within